wyne-ybanez/SneakrHead/README.md

 - As the site owner, I would like to delete a product
 - As the site owner, I would like to have the ability to delete a user's account

-### **The Structure Plane**

-The website incorporates a minimal design and a multi-page experience.
-The user will be enticed to explore the e-commerce website as if it was a real life store, conveying products from the get go.
-Every section will lead to a relevant, clear and complimentary section which is designed to maintain the user's interest, inform them of their position in the purchase process.
-Most importantly, it should capture their interest at every stage.
-The experience should be seamless and at no point in time should the user feel lost.

 ### **The Scope Plane**

 **Features planned:**